 What is Vertigo?

-Vertigo is a form of dizziness characterized by the feeling that you or your environment is moving or spinning, despite the lack of any actual movement.
-This sensation is caused by disturbances in the inner ear or the brain.
+Vertigo is a symptom of dizziness characterized by the sensation that you or the environment around is moving or spinning.
+What Are the Types of Vertigo?

-Peripheral vertigo is associated with problems in the inner ear.
-The vestibular system sends signals to the brain about the position of the head in relation to movement, enabling us to keep our balance and maintain equilibrium.
-When these signals are disrupted, vertigo result
+Peripheral vertigo is associated with disorders of the inner ear.
+The vestibular system sends signals to the brain about the position of the head in space, which enables us to keep our balance and maintain equilibrium.
+When these signals are disrupted, or imbalanced from ear to ear, vertigo can result.

-Central vertigo occurs when there is a problem in the brain, usually affecting the brainstem or the cerebellum.
-These parts of the brain are responsible for interactions between the visual and balance systems; any disturbance can lead to vertigo.
-The most common cause of central vertigo is a migraine headache.
+Central vertigo occurs when there is a disruption of the interaction in the brain between the visual and balance systems.
+A common cause of central vertigo is a migraine headache.